A Championship

 The A Championship, also known as the Newstalk A Championship for sponsorship reasons, was an association football league featuring League of Ireland reserve teams and emerging senior teams.
-It was a third level league in the Republic of Ireland football league system.
-It was formed in 2008 and disbanded following the 2011 season.
+Established in 2008, the A Championship formed the third level in the Republic of Ireland football league system.
+The league was disbanded following the 2011 season and was effectively absorbed into the League of Ireland U19 Division.

 Between 2009 and 2011 the league was sponsored by Newstalk.
-It was effectively absorbed into the League of Ireland U19 Division.